fkhadra/react-toastify/README.md

   }
 ```

-You could apply glamor rules or css classes gloablly:
+You could define your style gloablly:

 ```javascript